pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 ----ca-certs general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--ca-certs`` a file or directory containing certificates that will be matched against acertificate received from WBEM server.
+The value of the ``--ca-certs`` general option is the path name of a  file or directory containing certificates that will be matched against a certificate received from the WBEM server.
+The default is OS dependent and is a set of system directories where certificates are expected to be stored for the client OS.

 Setting the :ref:`--no-verify general option` bypasses client verification of the WBEM server certificate.
-The default is OS dependent and is a set of system directories where certficates are expected to be stored for the client OS.

 .. _`--use-pull general option`: